redhat-openstack/website/source/uncategorized/mariadb-galera.html.md

 Now deploy the MariaDB+Galera cluster.
 It is recommended to use at least 3 nodes for this cluster.
 In this example, the MariaDB+Galera cluster will be deployed on three additional nodes that will be referred to as 'node-02', 'node-03'. and 'node-04' with addressses 10.15.85.142, 10.15.85.143, and 10.15.85.144 respectively.

 On each of the MariaDB+Galera cluster nodes, configure the yum repo from which the packages will be retrieved.
 In this example, each machine is running RHEL6, x86_64.
-Appropriate yum repositories for other operating systems and/or architectures can be found using [link title](http://downloads.mariadb.org/mariadb/repositories/).
+Appropriate yum repositories for other operating systems and/or architectures can be found using the MariaDB [repository configuration tool](http://downloads.mariadb.org/mariadb/repositories/).

     # cat /etc/yum.repos.d/mariadb.repo
     [mariadb]